 Skip to main content

-Delegation Led by Yu Miaojie Attends the 9th Eastern Economic Forum in Russia (II)
+Delegation Led by Yu Miaojie Attends 9th Eastern Economic Forum in Russia (II)

 From September 3 to 6, 2024, the 9th Eastern Economic Forum was held in Vladivostok, Russia.
 The forum, themed ‘Far East 2030: Combining Strengths to Create New Potential’, brought together over 6,000 officials, entrepreneurs, scholars, and experts from 76 countries and regions.
 The agenda included discussions on international cooperation in a changing world, issues related to the global economy and financial situation, and the development of Russia’s Far East and its role in the region.